Red Bank Psychological Services Blog

 1) What exactly happens during an evaluation For ADHD?

 A child neuropsychological examination should be comprehensive and extend over the course of several visits.
 That means the examiner over a period of time will want to meet with at least one parent or guardian, the child, review medical and school records, interview a teacher, and conduct a wide variety of intellectual, academic, cognitive, psychological, and social assessments.
 All testing data, should be scored and statistically compared to other children or adolescents your child’s age.

 2) What are the tests like?

-My office embraces the digital world and kids engage with the tests using an iPad.
+Kids engage with the tests using an iPad.
 This tool speeds up the comprehensive process and provides accurate results.
 The tests themselves present a wide variety of tasks ranging from visual and verbal attention to reading comprehension.
 For most, testing begins at an easy level and becomes more challenging as the child progresses.

 3) Why is about six hours of testing necessary?

 Attention Deficit Hyperactivity Disorder is challenging to correctly assess and cannot be accomplished through simple observation.
 Also, children and adolescents with ADHD are very likely to have a second or even third diagnosis that includes additional types of learning disabilities, anxiety, and/or depression that all can impact school and social functioning.
 In order to boost the child’s academic and social functioning, other diagnoses must be identified or ruled out.